Alessio Guglielmi's Research and Teaching / Politics

 Of course, as everybody, I have responsibilities towards my employers and colleagues, and so I have to correct possible excesses.
 I do this as follows.

 Communication of scientific results (so that they have an 'impact', as the managers say) is an important part of research.
 My employer, and eventually the tax payer, have the right to see their money get into more communication than just journal papers.
-To compensate for my lack of participation in conferences, I organise several meetings in my field, like workshops and summer schools, and I take great care in communicating my findings as effectively as I can.
+To compensate for my lack of participation in conferences, I organise several meetings in my field, such as workshops and summer schools, and I take great care in communicating my findings as effectively as I can.

 I am interested in hearing comments (both positive and negative) about my position on the matter: just drop me an email.